 The laying hens live crowded together on wire mesh floor, without daylight.
 They cannot scratch the ground, flutter their wings, or sandbathe.
 Synthetic vitamins, medicine and colourings are added to the feed and the daily animal losses are high.

 A lack of exercise and sunlight cause brittle bones and osteoporosis.
-Serious injuries, such as broken bones and wing fractures, are commonplace.
+Serious injuries, such as broken bones and wing fractures, are common.
 Standing on the wire mesh will injure the ball of the toes.
 Since the animals cannot scratch the ground, their claws do not wear out and the chickens can easily injure each other.

 In addition to the obvious illnesses and injuries, there is constant stress.
 The hens cannot live out their species-appropriate behaviour in the laying battery cages: They can neither peck and sandbathe, nor stretch their wings.
 Resting, walking, jumping, or flying is also of course not possible.

-Whether cages, the so-called designed cages or small group housing – behind all these terms there are cages in which chickens cannot live in a species-appropriate manner!
+Whether cages, the so-called enriched cages or small group housing – behind all these terms there are cages in which chickens cannot live in a species-appropriate manner!
 Therefore, pay attention to the first digit on the egg stamp: 3 stands for cage!

 Most of the chickens in egg production are now barn-housed.
 Nine hens per square meter live in huge halls if they are kept on the floor only.
 If perches and laying nests are installed on several floors (so-called aviary housing), it can even be 18 hens per square meter.